Skip to main content

 Following on from that, regressional behaviour has already been mentioned.
 I am interested in how the educational system will be able to support positive changes in respect of regressional behaviour or any other behavioural issues that are now presenting themselves.
 I will leave it at that.

 First, on contingency planning for the future, since the beginning of the pandemic there has been and is consistent engagement with our education partners at all times, including teacher and SNA unions.
-The Department's actions are always guided by public health advice and obviously from the Health Protection Surveillance Centre, HPSC.
+The Department's actions are always guided by public health advice and obviously the Health Protection Surveillance Centre, HPSC.
 The Department of Education is a member of the Government task force on emergency planning.
 It is also a member of the national emergency co-ordination group, which is the central Government platform for emergencies.
 That puts it into context.

 There are structures in place for remote learning.
 However, it is important to acknowledge, as we all would, that for some students, nothing can replace in-person, in-school education.
 That goes without saying.
 The Deputy mentioned regression.
 One area at which the Department is looking consistently is a post-Covid world and trying to deal with the regression that students have suffered.
 Obviously, the summer provision will help students with special educational needs, SEN, in particular.
 None of us can escape the fact that many students have suffered adversely in the pandemic.
 It is an issue the Department is looking at consistently to see if there is something we can do about it.

 On the school inclusion model, we are looking at a wraparound service and a tailored therapeutic support.
 It will involve occupational and speech and language therapists, as well as behaviour and crisis practitioners.
 It will revolutionise the process for children with special needs within the school environment.
 We have secured funding of €2 million for the service this year, and we hope to expand it to two community healthcare organisation, CHO, areas.
 The pilot was based in CHO 7, covering south-west Dublin, Kildare and Wicklow.
 There is funding in place to secure 80 speech and language and occupational therapists and 30 educational psychologists.
 We are not going to step on the toes of the HSE in any way and we are working with the HSE at the moment.
 This wraparound service is not in lieu of HSE therapy which falls under the remit of the Minister of State, Deputy Rabbitte.
-It is a complimentary service.
+It is a complementary service.
 We are currently recruiting the therapists for this service.
 Obviously, the process has been slowed down, to a certain degree, by Covid-19.
 We must be careful that the Department and the HSE are not recruiting from the same pool of therapists.
 We want to ensure that there are enough therapists for everybody.
 I believe that answers most of the Deputy's questions.

 I am in Leinster House.
 Hopefully I have good coverage.

 I thank the Minister of State.
 I too welcome her today.
 We are all particularly glad to see children with additional needs going back to school, whether it is for education, social needs, routine or inclusiveness.
 It is important that we are on the right track.
 That is something we need to build on.
 I know we are all waiting for the living with Covid-19 plan.
-However, it is important to provide communication and give correct dates, and ensure that there is no confusion.
+However, it is important to provide communication, give correct dates and ensure that there is no confusion.
 I know last time there was a bit of confusion over dates.

 I welcome the dates that the Minister of State has announced today because it is important.
 Originally, when the schools were ready to go back, we saw that within a few hours of the announcement of the reopening of applications, they were oversubscribed by a ratio of approximately 2:1.
 As many parents and children were glad to get back into their normal routine, it is important to make sure that we have communications and that we open them as soon as possible.